charlie0129/batt/README.md

 It writes to SMC to control battery charging.
 This does changes to your hardware, and is a highly privileged operation.
 Therefore, it requires root privilege.

 It is also possible to run it without `sudo`.
 But I decided not to, because I want to make sure only you, the superuser, can control your computer, and to prevent accidental misuse.

+If you want to use the cli without sudo, e.g. `sudo batt limit 80`, you can install the daemon with `--allow-non-root-access` flag, i.e., `sudo batt install --allow-non-root-access`.
+This will allow non-root users to access the daemon.
+However, this is not recommended from a security perspective.

 If you are concerned about security, you can check the source code [here](https://github.com/charlie0129/batt) to make sure it does not do anything funny.